Practical OTV

 In this post I would like to show how its possible to use a fairly new protocol, LISP, to interconnect IPv6 islands over an IPv4 backbone/core network.

 LISP stands for Locator ID Seperation Protocol.
 As the name suggest, its actually meant to decouple location from identity.
+This means it can be used for such cool things as mobility, being VM’s or a mobile data connection.

 CRS/ASR Switching fabrics